hovo-hakobyan/FPS-AI-Combat-Difficulty/README.md

 * Code that calculates when this agent should get the token (in seconds), thus when should the bullet hit the player (dynamic timer)

 To simplify further explanation I will use a single AI.
 In this case we can ignore the logic that will determine which AI is the most relevant and we can focus on the delay calculation for a single AI.
-I will show how to deal with multiple AI agents in the upcoming sections.
+Understanding how to deal with a single agent will enable us to deal with multiple agents without difficulties since both concepts use similar techniques.
 ## Dealing With Single AI

 ### Delay between hits
-How can we calculate the delay between hits, a.k.a when should an agent get the token?
+How can we calculate the delay between hits, a.k.a when should an agent hit us?
 If we use a constant delay between each hit, the player might find out that the shots hit them every x second, which is not believable behavior.
-We want to make this delay dynamic, so we'll use a formula to calculate the final delay.
+But we also don't want randomness since it can create weird situations.
+We want to make this delay dynamic, which gets us the best of both worlds.
+So we'll use a formula to calculate this final delay.

 `finalDelay = baseDelay * multipliers`

-### What are Rules and Multipliers
+### Rules and Multipliers
 Multipliers are floating point values that are defined by us using Rules.
 Our implementation guarantees that every multiplier can adjust its value depending on the scenario.

 <ins>**Example**:</ins>